Nursing Department Summer Intern Program

-Participants integrate nursing theory and enhance their decision-making skills while working alongside one of our exceptional registered nurses in a hospital recognized for excellence in specialty care for people who have short-term and long-term disabilities that begin during childhood.
+The Summer Intern Program at Gillette Children’s Specialty Healthcare offers a unique experience for students entering their final year of their nursing studies.
+Participants integrate nursing theory and enhance their decision-making skills while working alongside one of our exceptional registered nurses in a hospital that is recognized for excellence in providing specialized, coordinated care for individuals who have complex, rare, or traumatic conditions starting in childhood.

 - Neurosciences Unit

 - Orthopedic/Surgical Unit

 The program begins on Monday, June 6th, 2021.
 Orientation acclimates participants to Gillette and to their individual units.
 It includes a variety of hands-on training opportunities in addition to structured classroom time.
 Participants learn about our organization, essential policies and procedures, pain management techniques, safety guidelines and electronic medical records.
 The last day of the Summer Intern program is Friday, August 12th, 2021.

 Employment and Scheduling

 Summer Interns work 32 to 40 hours per week.
 This is a paid internship and Summer Interns are eligible to receive additional pay for evening, night, and weekend shifts.
 They are not eligible for benefits.
 Summer Interns may be expected to rotate shifts.

 Summer Interns are expected to work weekends and holidays as their schedule requires.